 A K-cup is a quite an effective and quick way to prepare coffee but they are damn expensive and a threat to our environment, so whenever you decide to choose a K-cup, make sure you know what you are choosing for yourself.

 About a year ago I first noticed deviled eggs appearing on menus in New York.
 A year later they’re everywhere.
-Usually they’re spiffed up with a bacon infusion or spiked with sriracha sauce but I’m still a sucker for old school deviled eggs.
-Although, there are so many recipes for deviled eggs that everyone’s idea of traditional deviled egg is probably a little different.
+Usually, they’re spiffed up with a bacon infusion or spiked with sriracha sauce but I’m still a sucker for old-school deviled eggs.
+Although, there are so many recipes for deviled eggs that everyone’s idea of the traditional deviled egg is probably a little different.

 Back to the project at hand.
 I wanted to make deviled eggs three different ways but I didn’t want to it to be a complicated production.
 We’re talking about deviled eggs here.
 So to keep it simple I made one batch and altered the yolk mixture as I went along.

 Deviled Eggs 3 Ways (traditional, bacon, and jalapeño)